Parimatch1/SV-Guides-Revamped/Fugitive Recovery Protocol Guide.md

 `[Give hints out as needed]`
 `[You do have flexability with announcements h/m/sm]`

+`[Wait for a fugitive to be captured]`

+m Fugitive number # has been captured!
+Help secure the capture.

 `[Wait for a fugitive to be captured and returned to the SR]`

-m The first fugitive has been captured.
-One remains.
+m Fugitive number # has been captured and secured! # fugitives remain.

 `[Wait for the remaining fugitive(s) to be captured and returned to the SR]`